Nature Painting for Kids

 This project can be done any time of year but because we painted during the fall months we used red, orange, and yellow paint colors.
 Pastels would make pretty springtime art, bright colors are fun for summer and use cool blues and silver for winter.

 - Paint- I chose to use fall colors but you could use any colors!
+(We sell a range of paints here.

 - We even used a fake pumpkin!